tikalk/tikal-advanced-pipeline/pages/etc/AddingTaskOrSequence.md

-# Add a task or a sequence to tikal-advanced-pipeline shared library
+# Adding a task/sequence to tikal-advanced-pipeline

 For adding a new task or a sequence, please follow those steps.